Archaeology FdSc Course and History Heritage & Culture FdA course

 If you would like to find out more about these courses please click the links below.

-History Heritage & Culture FDA
+History Heritage & Culture Foundation Degree course

 It was in 2016 we first had the pleasure of working with a group of young people on the History Heritage and Archaeology Foundation Degree course at Truro and Penwith College.
 It was wonderful to see the enthusiasm that these students had for their subject and that they engaged so much with the Cornwall.